mathisgauthey/mathisgauthey.github.io_old/content/post/OLED Display AutoHotkey Script for Automatically Dimming the Taskbar.md

 ## Goal

+> [!todo] Goals
-1. Auto-dim the taskbar to prevent burn in.
+> 1. Auto-dim the taskbar to prevent burn in.
-2. Keep the dimming when an app is opened in full-screen on a second monitor.
+> 2. Keep the dimming when an app is opened in full-screen on a second monitor.
-3. Stop the dimming if an app is opened full-screen on the primary monitor.
+> 3. Stop the dimming if an app is opened full-screen on the primary monitor.

 ## Sources